tamil2303a/ci-cd-k8s-demo/README.md

 1. **Code Development (FastAPI App)**
    - The backend application is developed using **FastAPI**.
    - The main endpoint `/` returns `"Hello World"`.
+   - The endpoint `/docs` will open interactive API docs.

 2. **Version Control (GitHub)**
    - Source code, Dockerfile, Kubernetes manifests, and workflow files are stored in a GitHub repository.